 So from start to finish, our school day may take about three hours, plus a little time for our breaks and a recess time.
 Sometimes it gets spread out, too.
 Recreation might be done at church and Recitation in the car.
 Arithmetic might be done with Grandma while I am with our son at speech therapy.
 The flexibility of homeschooling is one of the things I love about it.

 In case you are wondering if these Rs cover all of the required subjects - the answer is yes.
 Of course, reading, language arts, and math are covered.
-Science and social studies are included in our CC memory work and reading time, and we also spend an extra thirty minutes on a science experiment or activity during our weekly CC community time.
+Science and social studies are included in our CC memory work and reading time, and we also spend an extra thirty minutes on a science experiment or activity during our weekly CC class time.

 Check back in tomorrow and I will begin sharing more of the specifics of how we flesh out each of the Rs and what curriculum we use for each one.